 4. Attend a local parade or fireworks shows.
 Many towns and cities host free events that everyone can enjoy.

 If you are lucky enough to be able to watch live fireworks from your home then just getting out in the backyard would be great.
-But if not, and getting TO a fireworks event would just be too difficult, then how about setting up an inflatable screen in the backyard.
-With today’s WiFi projectors, it’s easy to set up.

 Also, since fireworks can make lots of noise and if that will bother your senior loved one, make sure to bring along ear plugs so they can enjoy the event.